How to Keep Your Cat Out of Trouble

 Cats are impulsive.
 They are very smart, but they do not always act in their own best interest.
 It is up to us to be their hero and do what we can to save them from themselves.

-10 things you can do to keep your cat out of trouble:
+10 things you can do to keep your cat safe:

 1. Quickly clean-up after an accident